gideonshaked/nextinspace/README.md

   -l, --launches-only  Only display orbital and suborbital launches.
 Generally these will be all orbital launches and suborbital launches which aim to reach “space” or the Karman line.
   -v, --verbose        Display additional details about launches.
   -q, --quiet          Only display name, location, date, and type.
+  --json               Output data in JSON format.
+Note that '--quiet' has no effect when this flag is set.
   --version            show program's version number and exit
 ```

 ## Credits